mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 "It was intended for Melna, my jundwoman."

-"Melna, as in the senator?"
+"Melna, as in the fidelant?"

 "Yes."